V-i-x-x/Resources/OSEE Review & Preparation.md

 In the live training and in the book, there is a big amount of reverse engineering happening, but the exam needs to be finished in 3 days, so the amount of reversing you need to do in the exam is not as big as in the materials.

-So the reversing that you need to is fair for the amount of time you have.
+So the reversing that you need to do is fair for the amount of time you have.

 During the exam, It took me 1 day to finish the first assignment fully (50 points).